irinazolotareva/irinazolotareva.github.io/index.md

 </center>
 <h1>Greetings!</h1>

 My name is Irina.
 I'm working at the point where fashion meets life drawing.
-Here you can follow my progress and support me.
+Here you can follow my progress.
 If you like my work, and you want to help me, you can support me on [Patreon](https://patreon.com/irinazolotareva). :)<br>I can make a capsule wardrobe for you!
 <b>Available for commission and collaboration.</b>

 <b>Contact Directly:</b><br>aveczolotareva@gmail.com<br>Instagram: [@aveczolotareva](https://www.instagram.com/aveczolotareva/)